-Masters of Music; Bachelor of Music; Graduate Diploma in Education; NAMTA Montessori Orientation to Adolescent Studies (USA); Member of Australian Heads of Independent Schools Associations (AHISA); in progress – Masters degree in Strategic Foresight Leadership.
+Masters of Music; Bachelor of Music; Graduate Diploma in Education; NAMTA Montessori Orientation to Adolescent Studies (USA); Member of Australian Heads of Independent Schools Associations (AHISA); Certificate in Public Leadership from the Netherlands School of Public Administration (NSoB).

 Why are you involved with Montessori Education?